Yikai-Wang/3D-Free-Form-Deformation/README.md

 # 3D-Free-Form-Deformation
-Finished：FFD Algorithm(Wrong implementation)
+Finished：

+FFD Algorithm(Hope it is right.)

-TODO: Load obj file.
+ Load obj file(To a list)

+TODO:

+Change data in VTK????